jackdunsford/gnar-respiratory-analysis/README.md

 # Grand Numerical Analysis of Respiration

 ## About GNAR
-Grand Numerical Analysis of Respiration or GNAR is a program created to identify and quantify expiratory flow limitation during exercise.
+This version of Grand Numerical Analysis of Respiration or GNAR is a remake of the original "GNARx" program written in LabView, created to identify and quantify expiratory flow limitation during exercise.
-The program takes time series data from data acquisition softwares such as LabChart and separates and averages each breath.
+This program takes CPET time series data from data acquisition softwares such as LabChart and separates/averages breaths for each stage of exercise and outputs MEFV and tFV loops as well as the presence and magnitude of EFL.

 **GNAR pipeline:**
 * Composite MEFV curve is created from graded FVC maneouvers pre and post exercise